swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/Features.md

 Add features to DocC and indicate the feature's availability to other tools.

 Over time as we develop new features in DocC we also add, update, or remove the flags and options that the `docc` executable accepts.
-So that other tools can know what flags and options a certain version of the `docc` executable accepts, we add new entires in the "features.json" file.
+So that other tools can know what flags and options a certain version of the `docc` executable accepts, we add new entries in the "features.json" file.

 ## Adding a New Feature